Published Survey

 Semester (2 terms per academic year)

 A minimum of 70 semester credit hours of pre-pharmacy coursework is required before entering the PharmD program.
-UKCOP's PharmD program is a 4 year program.
+UKCOP's PharmD program is a 4-year program.
+All students (regardless of educational background and/or experiences) begin as first year students (PY1).

 Not Required